Bashmur: Society and economy

 Bashmur was a region of marshland with sand banks and dense cover of reeds.
 Nowhere else in Egypt was more propitious for armed rebellion.
 Access to inhabited places was provided through narrow sandy banks and the reeds provided cover for soldiers.
 Moreover, Arabs did not settle in the Bashmur, leaving the population religiously unmixed.
 The economy of the region also favoured the Bashmurians, who relied on limited agriculture, fishing and hunting birds for food.
-Less dependent on irrigation works than the fellahin, they were capable of resisting long sieges.
+Less dependent on irrigation works than the Bashmurians Farmers, they were capable of resisting long sieges.
 The Bashmurians also sold papyrus and possibly raised cattle.